 What performing opportunities will my child have?

 Individual students are invited to perform at our end of term showcases from time to time.
-Individual students are required to take a group class, and will participate in most of their performing opportunities within the group.
+Individual students in grade six to ten are required to take a group class, and will participate in most of their performing opportunities within their group.

 What resources will my child receive?